 We need a major revolution in our understanding of the physical world in order to accommodate consciousness.Sir Roger Penrose, the emperor of physics

 If we went with our gut instinct, we might imagine consciousness as existing anywhere there is mass in the universe — that it’s as fundamental to reality as our friend gravity.
 Everything that is composed of matter could be equipped with a proportional chunk of consciousness.
 The only problem is not all matter has a spigot for its discharge.

 Recall the 90s film Jurassic Park when Jeff Goldblum as Dr. Ian Malcolm postulates a rebuttal to the park’s attempt to control breeding, “If there’s one thing the history of evolution has taught us, it’s that life will not be contained.
 Life breaks free.
 It expands to new territories.
 It crashes through new barriers — painfully, maybe even dangerously… life, uh, finds a way.”

 The proposal of life “finding a way” is much more suited to the notion of universal consciousness.
-If consciousness were a constitutional part of the everything then it could, in effect, be the instigator shaping the torrent of life on this planet, having affected everything from the simplest microbes of the primordial ocean to the largest of the great apes of today as if it were a weed sprouting through the floor boards of reality, pushing life into greater and greater complexity.
+If consciousness was a constitutional part of everything then it could, in effect, be the instigator shaping the torrent of life on this planet, having affected everything from the simplest microbes of the primordial ocean to the largest of the great apes of today as if it were a weed sprouting through the floorboards of reality, pushing life into greater and greater complexity.